 - Examine leaves to reveal the different species of trees in your yard.
 Finally, discuss the important role trees play in the environment and our lives.

 Small children learn about the world through sensory play.
-If you have little ones, this is the perfect science activity to try at home:
+If you have little ones, this is the perfect geology activity to try at home: